Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 ### Return Value

-The parser doesn't just return a bool value and call it a day.
+The parser doesn’t just return a bool value and call it a day.
 It also returns indexes like you read above.
 Indexes in cases when there is a query that returns the location of an item in the node and not if the node contains something or matches some data.
 For example:

 ~~~
 $..book[(@.length-5)]